Kabita Mewahan Rai: Life Between Land and Loom

 Through Kabita’s work, Himalayan nettle remains connected to its roots: the land, the loom, and the generations who kept it alive.

-25 Years Crafting
+28 Years Crafting

-5 Apprentices
+50 Apprentices

 250 Pieces Made

+For Kabita, weaving has always been tied to family and place.
 In Bala, where daily life follows the rhythm of the land and seasons, she continues to preserve traditional nettle weaving while balancing agricultural work.

 Her craftsmanship carries the steadiness of experience.
 Every thread reflects care, memory, and the quiet discipline of handmade craft.